Letter 230: This Antiochus here is a man who barely survived.

 To Andronicus.
 (358)

-This Antiochus here is a man who barely survived.
-When Demetrius was governing Phoenicia, a groom brought out a skittish horse and gave it to him.
-The moment he mounted, he was thrown off and lay there in the middle of the marketplace while the horse ran off carrying the pack.
-That, perhaps, was the profit earned by those who raised the fine beast.
+This Antiochus here is one of those who have barely been saved.
+For when Demetrius was governor of Phoenicia, a groom led out a hard-to-handle [skittish] horse and gave it to him.
+And he had no sooner mounted it than he was thrown off and lay there in the very marketplace, while the horse ran off carrying the saddle-pack.
+And this was perhaps a profit for those who keep that fine beast.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.